SunnyLimc/obsidian-limc/001 - Workbench/missing - git.md

 			- `git branch --set-upstream-to=[remote]/[branch]`
 		- references of remote that points to a particular commit will be list in `git log`
 	- `git clone [path] [folder-name]` save a copy of repository form remote
+		- clone but avoid to include whole history of that remote repository `git clone --shallow ...`
 	- `git fetch [remote]` retrieve all changes of remote repository to local
 		- `git pull` = `git fetch` + `git merge` fetch and merge branch from remote branch
+		- `git merge` make your local branch points to the same place as remote branch
+	- `git blame [file]` figured out how the files has been modified in history and find out who made it
+	- `git show [commit]` show details of a commit
+	- `git stash` save current changes to stash and revert working directory to `HEAD`
+		- `git stash pop` retrieve from stash
+	- `git bisect` powerful tool for finding particular things from history
 	-